arthursb/arthursb.github.io/beachpong.md

 <img src="images/beachpong_banner.jpg"/>

-A mixed reality game that redesigns the classic game Pong in 3D.
+A mixed-reality game that redesigns the classic game Pong in 3D.

 Players were set in a sand court and had to physically move around to move the paddle in the virtual world.
 They held a foam paddle equipped with Microsoft Surface tablets so they could see the virtual world in 3D through the paddle's viewport.